 The Green Man: Stanley Ipkiss Unlimited EditIN 2002, SHORT OF LAND and overflowing with cash, the government of Singapore CONSTRUCTED three floating cities off its eastern coast.
 Jinyang, Dungarpur and Bawang, named respectively for the three dominant racial groups of Singapore, were connected rafts supporting a combined population of 900,000.
 They featured all the usual South East Asian amenities: climate-controlled malls and hawker food courts, butterfly cages and statues of lions in evergreen parks.
 Their principal industries included robotics, tourism and marine science.

-In 2013, bursting with racial tension and African guest workers, the government of Malaysia opened four underwater cities off the coast of Borneo.
+In 2013, bursting with racial tension and African guest workers, the government of Malaysia built four underwater cities off the coast of Borneo.
 Their names were Gemolang, Nanchun, New Jhunjhunu and Oceania.

 ON the other side of the world Willem Boonzajer, a PR officer for the transnational Glam corporation, was on a Dutch commuter train fighting with a refugee for the last seat.
 The refugee was Sudanese with the usual extermination numbers tattooed on his wrist.